JamesZhutheThird/Rb-PaStaNet/README.md

 Existing Human-Object Interaction (HOI) Detection approaches have achieved great progress on non-rare classes while rare HOI classes are still not well-detected.
 In this paper, we intend to apply human prior knowledge into the existing work.
 So we add human-labeled rules to ***PaSta*Net** and propose ***Rb-PaSta*Net** aimed at improving rare HOI classes detection.
 Our results show a certain improvement of the rare classes, while the non-rare classes and the overall improvement is more considerable.

 ### Authors
+* [Zichen Zhu](https://github.com/JamesZhutheThird), Shanghai Jiao Tong University
 * [Shenyu Zhang](https://github.com/CyberSY), Shanghai Jiao Tong University
-* [Zichen Zhu](https://github.com/JamesZhutheThird), Shanghai Jiao Tong University
 * [Qingquan Bao](https://github.com/QingquanBao), Shanghai Jiao Tong University

 ### Paper
-Our paper is available on [arXiv](https://arxiv.org/pdf/2008.06285.pdf).
-It will be presented on IMVIP 2020.
+IMVIP 2020 Proceedings Booklet is available on [Google Drive](https://drive.google.com/file/d/1IkSjw5D5Tc8FIpMwo6yVdo_X6QN8BwM8/view?usp=sharing)(page.105-108).
+Our preview paper is available on [arXiv](https://arxiv.org/pdf/2008.06285.pdf).

+### Presentation
+Our presentation is available on [YouTube](https://youtube.com/watch?v=i2LNC-efZGY)

 ### Code
 Our source code is available on [Github](https://github.com/JamesZhutheThird/Rb-PaStaNet).